Loading...

 ping -c 2 127.0.0.1

 A successful loopback ping validates local IP processing and ICMP handling on the host.
-If this fails, network debugging should pause and you should focus on local stack issues.
+If this fails, pause network debugging and focus on local stack issues.

 2 packets transmitted, 2 received, 0% packet loss